- Sports and Recreation»

 I opened a beer and walked outside, thinking; Damn Texas!
 How am I going to avoid this trip whenever we decide to head back east?

-A book on El Paso Texas
+A good book on El Paso Texas

 El Paso?
 Just a little too Wild West for us.